30 Minutes After Noon: Plot

-While driving through Spoke City at night, government employee Thomas Prescott picks up a seemingly innocent hitchhiker.
+While driving through Spoke City at night in anticipation of a third wedding anniversary dinner with his wife, government employee Thomas Prescott picks up a seemingly innocent hitchhiker.
 The stranger proceeds to place an unbreakable metal bracelet around Prescott's wrist, telling him that it contains an explosive charge which will detonate in 21 minutes.
 The key to unlock the bracelet is in Prescott's office at the Hudson Building.
 Racing to his place of work, Prescott unlocks the bracelet and leaves it in a filing cabinet.
 As he takes the lift back down to ground level, the bracelet explodes, destroying the building's top floors.
 The lift cables are severed and Prescott plunges to the bottom of the lift shaft, deep underground.

 Although the fire is brought under control, Prescott is cut off.
 News of the disaster reaches International Rescue on Tracy Island.
 Jeff dispatches Scott to Spoke City in Thunderbird 1, followed by Virgil and Alan in Thunderbird 2.
-At the scene, Virgil and Alan descend the lift shaft in new firefighting apparatus: a protective cage fitted with a claw.
+At the scene, Virgil and Alan descend the lift shaft in a new firefighting apparatus: a protective cage fitted with a claw.
 Clamping the damaged lift, they raise it to ground level and Prescott is arrested for causing the fire.
 Police Commissioner Garfield discovers that classified information on various criminal organisations, most notably the Erdman Gang, was destroyed in the blaze and that the Hudson Building's fire suppression systems had been sabotaged.
 After investigators find the remains of the bracelet, an intelligence operation is launched to smash the Erdman Gang.